brightwellt/CarND-Vehicle-Detection/writeup_template.md

 The code for the  sliding window search is in the "Strip Searching" section.
 There are also a couple of functions in the "Lesson Functions section too.
 I search in a number of strips going down the image.
 Overlapping each window by 50% with its neighbours seemed effective.
 I used 3 search windows.
 A small search window strip (roughly 42x42) near the horizon, and then two more strips (55x55, 96x96) down towards the bonnet of the car.
 The area above the horizon was not searched.
+I decided upon these strips by experimenting with various test images.
+Smaller strips help with the smaller car images nearer the horizon.
+Too-large windows made for bulky bounding boxes.
 I also explored clipping the left and right sides of the image, but ultimately decided to search the whole width of the image.
 Masking the left side would mean a cleaner final video.
 However leaving it in - and therefore detecting cars coming the other way seemed like a legitimate thing to do.

 Here's the windows I used: